North West Frontier (film): Production

+The film was one of a number of larger budgeted adventure films Rank were making in the late 1950s.

 Casting

-In 1957, More announced he would play "a romantic adventure" part set during the Indian Mutiny, Nightrunners of Bengal.
+In 1957, More announced he would play "a romantic adventure" partly set during the Indian Rebellion of 1857, Nightrunners of Bengal.
 That film was never made and it is likely that More was transferred instead to North West Frontier, a similar project.
 Olivia de Havilland was originally announced as the female lead.
 Lauren Bacall's casting was announced in January 1959.
 She sold her Hollywood house and put her children in school in London for the duration of the shoot.

 Filming

 The production started in Rajasthan, India in April 1959.
 More recalled in his memoirs that it was a physically difficult shoot with many of the cast and crew falling ill with dysentery and other illnesses.
 The unit stayed at a former Maharajah's palace which had been turned into a hotel.
 Several Rajasthan landmarks were used as filming locations.
 Jal Mahal (meaning "Water Palace") in Jaipur city, the capital of the state of Rajasthan, represented the Maharaja's palace at the start of the film.
 Although it now stands within Man Sagar Lake, the water levels in the 1950s were so low, horseriders could be filmed riding up to its entrance.
 In Amber the Amber Fort was used as the British governor's residence; other scenes prominently feature the Jagat Shiromani Temple complex.
 Hundreds of extras were employed for the shots filmed in India.
 The metre-gauge railway running through Jaipur was used for the scenes where More escapes by train and later discovers the massacre of the refugee train.

 Filming of the rail sequences started in the province of Granada, Spain on 10 May 1959 and took five weeks to complete.
 The area's dry arid steppe was used to portray British India.
 Parts of the railway, which is now abandoned, traversed the northern part of the Sierra Nevada between Guadix and Baza.
 The bomb-damaged rail bridge that the train must cross is the Anchurón bridge over the Solanas de la Carreta near the hamlet of Belerda in Granada (at 37°23′22.82″N 3°11′44.44″W).
 The ending used Iznalloz railway station near Barrio Primero De Mayo (at 37°23′45.27″N 3°31′39.75″W).